greenplum-db/geospatial/README.md

 Here USE_PGXS will specify the correct install path to gpdb.

-Note that if psql is in path, there is no need to use --use-pgconfig flag.
+Note that if psql is in path, there is no need to use --with-pgconfig flag.

 ## How to use it
 After installing geospatial extension, run the following commands to enable it: